Rosetta Stone vs Babbel vs Duolingo: Best App For Fluency

 What Languages Are Available on Babbel, Rosetta Stone & Duolingo?

-• Duolingo: 30+ options, including rare ones like Irish, Welsh, and fictional languages like Klingon.
+• Duolingo: Features 30+ languages, including Irish, Welsh, and fictional languages like Klingon and High Valyrian.
+Course depth varies by language.

 Insight: Duolingo wins in quantity, Rosetta Stone wins in pronunciation, and Babbel wins in real-world practicality.